department-of-veterans-affairs/lighthouse-oas-tests/README.md

 # Validation

 Currently validation is broken up into two testing suites.
-One performs `example group testing` and the other performs linting using [Spectral](https://github.com/stoplightio/spectral) rulesets.
+One performs `example group testing` and has suite Id `positive` and the other performs linting using [Spectral](https://github.com/stoplightio/spectral) rulesets and has suite Id `oas-ruleset`.

 ## Example Group Validation